 There is a tennis court in the adjoining walled garden available for guest use at any time (tennis rackets and tennis balls available).
 Garden games such as croquet and boules provided.
 The adjoining walled garden has a chipping green for golf fans.

 There is a secure underpass for the storage of bikes, fishing rods and outdoor gear.
 A ping-pong table, snooker table and darts board are also available for guest use.

 There are extensive grounds (five acres) surrounding the property.
 Guests are welcome to walk and cycle around the wider estate which extends to sixty acres.

-The garden can be hired at at additional cost for marquee based wedding receptions and can accommodate large numbers of guests, with the main wedding party staying in the house.
+The garden can be hired at an additional cost for marquee based wedding receptions and can accommodate large numbers of guests, with the main wedding party staying in the house.